RichCaloggero/code-examples/navigation/maxMegaMenu.md

 ## Wordpress Plugin "MaxMegaMenu"

-This plugin produces menus which attempt to get around the [expand on focus issues described here](.) by expanding only when a forward tab is detected.
+This plugin produces menus which attempt to mitigate some of the issues around the expand on focus behavior by expanding only when a forward tab is detected.
 This is somewhat better, but is still unexpected behavior.
 Here is a small script which can mitagate this behavior.
+When this script is installed, menus will open via keyboard only when clicked.

+The remaining issue here is that if menus require click to expand, then a menu link cannot both operate a menu and load a new page.
+Again, this plugin has  a mode in which first click opens menu, second click follows link, but this is unexpected, nonstandard behavior which will end up confusing users, especially those using screen readers.
+So when installing this script, we advise turning this mode off in the plugin configuration settings.

 To install it, do the following:

 1. open your wordpress plugins and install the plugin called "Header and Footer Scripts".
 There may be many whose titles contain these words, but the one I used is simply called "Header and Footer Scripts".
 2. Activate the plugin